Contents

 Human-in-the-Loop Machine Learning (HITL) Explained

 Human annotators, data scientists, and data operations teams always play a role.
-How the amount of input differs depends on how involved human teams are in the training and development of a computer vision model.
+They collect, supply, and annotate the necessary data.
+However, how the amount of input differs depends on how involved human teams are in the training and development of a computer vision model.

 What Is Human in the Loop (HITL)?